avantrec/soco-cli/README.md

 No action will be taken if the speaker is playing, and the command will terminate immediately.

 Similarly, the `if_playing` modifier will execute the action that follows it only if the speaker is currently playing.

+The `if_coordinator` modifier will execute the action that follows it only if the target speaker is a coordinator.
+Note that many actions are automatically redirected to the coordinator speaker.

 ## Interactive Shell Mode